linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

-  ds.ra.keys()       # Return list of row attribute names ds.ca.keys()       # Return list of column attribute names ds.ra.Gene         # Return a numpy array of gene names (assuming the attribute exists) del ds.ra.Gene     # Delete the Gene row attribute
+  ds.ra.keys()       # Return list of row attribute names ds.ca.keys()       # Return list of column attribute names ds.ra.Gene = ...   # Create or replace the Gene attribute
+  ds.ra.Gene         # Return a numpy array of gene names (assuming the attribute exists) del ds.ra.Gene     # Delete the Gene row attribute

+Attributes can be one-dimensional arrays of integers, floats or strings.
+The number of elements in the array must match the corresponding matrix dimension.
+They can also be multidimensional arrays, in which case the length along the first dimension of a row attribute must equal the number of rows in the main matrix (and vice versa for column attributes).
+Remaining dimensions can be any size.
+For example, the result of a dimensionality reduction (for example, a PCA) to 20 dimensions could be stored as a column attribute with shape (n_columns, 20).

 Using attributes in this way results in a very compact and readable syntax for selecting subarrays: